01-edu/UX-UI/subjects/ux/sunday-night-movie/iteration/README.md

 - Pictures of the new test
 - A report with your conclusions, your impressions and your key learnings from this iteration (PDF document out of Microsoft Word, Pages, Google Docs or any word-processing software)
-- Comparison between V1 and V2 of the prototype
+- Comparison between V1 and V2 of the prototype in the report

 **Tips:**